calvinbui/infra/oracle-cloud/kubernetes/README.md

 Fault domains are physical hardware within an availability domain.
 Nodes should be distributed across both availability domains and fault domains if possible.
 Persistent volumes can move across fault domains, but not availability domains.

+## Networking

+Follows best practices from https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengnetworkconfigexample.htm#example-oci-cni-publick8sapi_privateworkers_publiclb

+## Updating

+Read OKE changes first: https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengaboutk8sversions.htm#supportedk8sversions

+1. Update and apply `kubernetes_version` for `oci_containerengine_cluster.main`.
+1. Cordon and drain one node.
+Do not delete it.
+1. Log into the web console and delete the node from the node pool.
+1. Wait for OKE to bring up a new node.
+1. Wait for longhorn to sync its volumes.
+1. Cycle the second node following the previous steps.

 ## Credits

 - https://github.com/nce/oci-free-cloud-k8s